 Grand Piano Pedal Functionality

-The left pedal – Also known as the shift pedal moves the entire action assembly to the right.
+The left pedal – Also known as the shift pedal, helps to move the entire action assembly to the right.
 It not only changes the volume of the sound, but the una corda pedal also makes minute changes to the tone.

 Sustoneto pedal – This is commonly known as the middle pedal.
 It keeps the dampers in a raised position and away from the strings of the keys played just before releasing the pedal.
 This action makes it possible to sustain the chosen notes.